The best Beatles biopics

 1. Backbeat (1994)

-Another look at the early years of the Beatles, zoning in on their days in the sleazy clubs of Hamburg.
-American actor Stephen Dorff plays the ill-fated Stu Sutcliffe, who dies aged just 21 and Sheryl “Laura Palmer off of Twin Peaks” Lee is his German girlfriend.
+A look at the early years of the Beatles, zoning in on their days in the sleazy clubs of Hamburg.
+American actor Stephen Dorff plays the ill-fated bassist Stu Sutcliffe, who died aged just 21 and Sheryl “Laura Palmer in Twin Peaks” Lee plays the German photographer who falls in love with him, Astrid Kirchherr.
 Along the way, the Fab Four learn to become stars on stage and find their unique style.
 The music is performed by a supergroup featuring Dave Grohl, Mike Mills of R.E.M. and Thurston Moore of Sonic Youth.

 Backbeat (1994) ORIGINAL TRAILER [HQ]